jirizoudun/PromiseKit/Documentation/GettingStarted.md

 Here it would be trivial for somebody to amend this code and not unset the activity indicator leading to a bug.
 With promises this is almost impossible, the Swift compiler will resist you supplementing the chain without promises, you almost won’t need to review the pull-requests.

+> Note PromiseKit has inconveniently switched between naming this function `always` and `ensure` multiple times.
+Sorry about this, we suck.

 # `when`